intel/kubevirt-gfx-sriov/docs/deploy-ubuntu-vm.md

    sudo ./sriov_setup_kernel.sh
    ```

    Press 'y' to reboot the VM.
-After reboot, remote into VM from the host and check installed kernel version
+After reboot, remote into VM from the host and check the version of the installed kernel
    ```sh
    ssh <vmuser>@<CLUSTER-IP>